-Cooked salmon can be left out of the fridge for no more than two hours and not more than an hour in warm temperature.
-The fish spoils faster in warmer conditions.
+Cooked salmon can be left out of the fridge for no more than two hours and not more than an hour in warmer temperatures.
+The cooked fish spoils faster in warmer conditions.
 This is because bacteria spread quickly and multiply even quicker in warmer climates.

-While the temperature is generally detrimental from 40 to 140 degrees Fahrenheit (4.44 to 160 °C) it becomes hazardous when it gets over 85 °F (25.44 °C) (source: Michigan State University Extension Food and Health).
+While the temperature is generally detrimental from 40-140 degrees Fahrenheit (4.44 to 160 °C) it becomes hazardous when it gets over 85 °F (25.44 °C) (source: Michigan State University Extension Food and Health).

 At this temperature, food can become dangerous in less than two hours.
-Storing it below these temperatures is especially important when the food is warm or cool rather than frozen because the internal temperature of the fish will increase that much faster.
+Storing it below this range of temperatures is especially important when the food is warm or cool rather than frozen because the internal temperature of the fish will increase that much faster.